 Grains mostly lower,Livstock mixed

-Beef was lower and pork was unchanged on the Chicago Mercantile Exchange.
-Aug. live cattle was up .37 cent at $1.7867 a pound; Aug. feeder cattle rose .98 cent at $2.4420 a pound; while Aug. lean hogs was unchanged at $1.0065 a pound.
+Beef was mixed and pork was higher on the Chicago Mercantile Exchange.
+Aug. live cattle was off .10 cent at $1.7805 a pound; Aug. feeder cattle was unchanged at $2.4560 a pound; while Aug. lean hogs rose .92 cent at $1.0412 a pound.

-Sentencing for Singh ...
-Jewelry theft arrest ...
-Hunter Biden plea deal ...
-Mike DelGuidice
+Gilgo suspect court date ...
+What to do in Long Beach ...
+New home for veteran ...
+Northport Hotel

-Sentencing for Singh ...
-Jewelry theft arrest ...
-Hunter Biden plea deal ...
-Mike DelGuidice
+Gilgo suspect court date ...
+What to do in Long Beach ...
+New home for veteran ...
+Northport Hotel